serkosi/TaxiRides/README.md

 Lastly, Dask might also be a good choice for scaling to a cluster of machines.
 Dask works in similar interfaces to other Python libraries such as NumPy and Pandas.
 Handling datasets larger than available RAM of local machine by processing data in chunks is promising for scaling purposes.

 ### Containerized Application and Kubernetes Orchestration
-The process is handled by a Kubernetes Job with two containers.
+The process follows a sequential processing pattern using Kubernetes Jobs with init container to ensure proper data handling and verification:
+1. Init container (`taxi-rides`):
-1. Main container (`taxi-rides`): Executes the data processing tasks
+   - Primary container that executes the data processing tasks
+   - Processes raw taxi data and generates a Parquet file (`taxi_trips.parquet`)
+   - Must complete successfully before the data handler starts
-2. Data handler container: Monitors for completion and creates an archive of the results
+2. Data handler container:
+   - Verifies the processed data
+   - Ensures the Parquet file is readable and valid
+   - Reports the number of processed rows
+   - Fails explicitly if verification checks don't pass

+#### Volume Configuration
+The application uses two volume types:
+- ConfigMap volume: Stores configuration settings
+- PersistentVolumeClaim: Stores processed data and enables data sharing between containers

+#### Known Limitations
+- The data retrieval (temporary) pod has a 1-hour lifetime
+- Manual cleanup of the retrieval pod is required after data copying

+#### Execution Steps
 Make sure to have Docker and kubectl installed and configured properly.
 1. Create ConfigMap from the config.yaml:
 ```